|Total identified casualties||26857 Find these records|

-The RANGOON MEMORIAL bears the names of almost 27,000 men of the Commonwealth land forces who died during the campaigns in Burma (now Myanmar) and who have no known grave.
+Located in the centre of Taukkyan War Cemetery in Burma (now Myanmar) is Rangoon Memorial.
+It commemorates nearly 27,000 Land Forces of the British Empire who died during the campaigns in Burma and who have no known grave.